This guide will show you how to use the Bisq DAO’s governance mechanism by walking you through the process of making a proposal and voting.

 Governance tab on the

-Click through each proposal to see more details, and then vote on the proposals you want—you can vote for the ones you like (ideally, the ones you know intimately and have a strong opinion about).
+Click through each proposal to see more details, and then vote—it’s strongly recommended that you only accept or reject proposals you know well and have a strong opinion about.

 Vote on all proposals button at the bottom of the screen.